-The effect and toxicity profile of consolidative or salvage thoracic radiotherapy following chemoimmunotherapy in patients with extensive stage small cell lung cancer
+The effect and toxicity profile of consolidative or salvage thoracic radiotherapy following chemoimmunotherapy in patients with extensive-stage small cell lung cancer

 -